Updated May 10, 2024

 Consider travel insurance

 Travel insurance is always a good idea, and it’s even more prudent now, as regions across the country continue to face weather variables and public health uncertainties.
 Climate and weather-related problems and natural disasters can strike without warning.
-One example is the current historic drought and raging wildfires affecting several western states.
+Recent examples include the historic drought and raging wildfires affecting several western states in 2020 followed by strong storms and flooding in the west in late 2022 and early 2023, and heavy storms and flooding across the southeastern United States in the spring of 2024.

 A summer road trip is a wonderful way to bond with family and friends.
 It offers a grand opportunity to create exciting adventures and witness awe-inspiring vistas.
 With advance planning and common-sense precautions, your road trip is sure to be an amazing experience, cherished for years to come.
 Best wishes for safe and happy summer travels!